Nat-the-Kat/OpenShock-TaskMaster/README.md

 want to get better at staying hydrated while you spend hours at a time gaming everyday? this project can also help with that.

+please note: this project does use functions specific to the rpi pico sdk, meaning its not multi-platform.

 ## **setting up the dev environment**
 please refer to [this](https://arduino-pico.readthedocs.io/en/latest/platformio.html).